jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 #### Animation of imperial Britain's spread compared to collection of objects for the British Museum, in ten year intervals
 <img width="500" alt="gif1" src="https://user-images.githubusercontent.com/73584997/119765961-2d4d5200-be82-11eb-975f-f93adbeccb1a.gif">&nbsp;
 - - -
 #### Dashboard to explore objects.
-For more information on this, see "Approach, Methodology, and Analysis: Step 4"
+For more information on this, see *Approach, Methodology, and Analysis: Step 7*

 <iframe width="900 " height="400" frameborder="0" scrolling="no" marginheight="0" marginwidth="0"
 src="https://www.arcgis.com/apps/dashboards/0be4d9a2fcf24bb9b4a14a43da459ba2"></iframe>